n-patel/flights/README.md

     ```

 ### Execution
 1. Run `python3 app.py`.
-Leave it running, and it will scrape according to the interval you configured and notify you via text for important events (start scraping, stop scraping, found a cheap flight).
+Leave it running, and it will notify you via text for important events (started, stopped, found a cheap flight).
 You can also leave this script running on a remote server.
 2. If you want to add/remove Itineraries, you must restart the program (Ctrl-C to stop, then follow the above step after editing the Python file).

 ## Contributions